Dodgers beat Giants 7-2, force decisive Game 5 in NLDS

 Smith hit a two-run homer to center in the eighth, extending the lead to 7-2.

-”I told him after the homer that’s the best swing he’s taken all year,” Roberts said.

-The Giants’ runs came in the top of the fifth on Darin Ruf’s RBI groundoutoff winner Joe Kelly, and Kris Bryant’s RBI groundoutin the eighth.
-Posey, a career .257 hitter in the postseason, went 0 for 4.
+The Giants’ runs came in the top of the fifth on Darin Ruf’s RBI groundout off Joe Kelly, and Kris Bryant’s RBI groundout in the eighth.
+All-Star catcher Buster Posey, a career .257 hitter in the postseason, went 0 for 4.

 Buehler was safe at first leading off the fourth when his shot went off reliever Jarlin Garcia’s leg for an error.
 Betts followed with a two-run homer to the right-field pavilion, extending the lead to 4-0.